ralph-groupscholar/website/ralph.md

+2026-02-06 01:46:26 — Iteration 40
+- Reviewed current codebase and recent git history for context.
+- Captured a Playwright full-page screenshot of groupscholar.com; the automation view fits above the fold but the status timing is easy to miss and the lower tiles feel card-heavy.
+- Sketched creative follow-ups: add a compact live-status rail, tighten the snapshot brief height, and make the summary chips scan faster.
+- Implemented a live-status rail and slimmed the snapshot brief tiles to keep the automation view compact and scannable.

 2026-02-06 00:49:45 — Iteration 39
 - Reviewed current codebase and recent git history for context.
 - Captured a Playwright full-page screenshot of groupscholar.com; the page remains extremely tall in automation, making the content tiny at full-page scale.